pdidev/pdi/plugins/user_code/README.md

 To ensure proper work of the `user-code` plugin, there are several conventions to follow in the application code and the specification tree.

 First, each function name in specification tree must be a valid function name (watch out for [name mangling](https://en.wikipedia.org/wiki/Name_mangling)).
+Please do not use any PDI yaml key for the function name. (e.g., `when`, `file`, etc.)

 Second, these functions **can not** take any arguments or return any value (i.e. their type must be `void(void)`).
 Use descriptors for passing input/output variables instead.